 Preparing and planting cherry seeds in the fall:

 You can also skip the stratification indoors and plant cherry seeds directly outside in the fall, allowing them to go through a natural cold period in winter.
 You may not get as many seeds to sprout, so plant a few more than you want in a garden spot where the seedlings will be safe from harsh winds or foot traffic (you will be transplanting these trees later when they get a few inches tall).
 Keep an eye out for them to appear in the spring.
 You'll want to put a light layer of mulch around them to hold moisture in the soil.
 Transplant to their permanent spot when they're 10 to 12 inches tall.

 Protect Your Cherry Trees From Wildlife

-If you have issues with deer or other wildlife that eat plants, such as rabbits or woodchucks, protect young fruit trees in winter.
-Wrapping loosely in burlap in mid to late autumn is a good way (deer hate chewing through burlap), and it lets sun and rain through.
-Remove the burlap before blossoming, in early April.
+If you have issues with deer or other wildlife that eat plants, such as rabbits or woodchucks, protect your young fruit trees in the winter.
+Wrapping them loosely in burlap in mid to late autumn is a good way (deer hate chewing through burlap), and it lets nourishing sun and rain through.
+Remove the burlap before blossoming in early April.
 You may want to do this every year for the first two or three years to protect the bark, as many critters find young fruit tree bark tasty, especially in a lean winter before spring foliage appears.
-You chances of having these young trees reach maturity will be much better if you can keep wildlife from eating them.
+Your chances of having these young trees reach maturity will be much better if you can keep wildlife from eating them.

-Congratulations: you have cherry trees!
-Expect them to start bearing fruit within six or seven years.
+You may wonder how long it takes to grow a cherry tree from a seed.
+Expect cherry trees to start bearing fruit within seven to 10 years.
 You can shorten the time to fruiting if you graft a cherry tree seedling onto existing cherry tree stock.
-Meanwhile, read up on how to prune and care for them, and how to troubleshoot any problems.
-Good luck and be sure to save a slice of cherry pie for me.
+Meanwhile, read up on how to prune and care for them, and how to troubleshoot any problems, such as why the tree isn't bearing fruit.